TonyM1958/FoxESS-Cloud/README2.md

 ```
 Each of these calls will return a dictionary or list containing the relevant information.

+get_generation() will return the latest generation information for the device.
+The results are also stored in f.device as 'generationToday', 'generationMonth' and 'generationTotal'.

-get_battery() returns the current battery status, including soc, voltage, current, power, temperature and residual energy.
-The result is stored as f.battery.
+get_battery() returns the current battery status, including 'soc', 'volt', 'current', 'power', 'temperature' and 'residual'.
+The result also updates f.battery.

 get_settings() will return the battery settings and is equivalent to get_charge() and get_min().
 The results are stored in f.battery_settings.
-The settings include minSoc, minSocOnGrid, enable charge from grid and the charge time periods.
+The settings include minSoc, minSocOnGrid, enable charge from grid and the charge times.

 get_schedule() returns the current work mode / soc schedule settings.
 The result is stored in f.schedule.